pachovit/echopages/CONTRIBUTING.md

 We favor the use of type hints and meaningful naming, over excesively descriptive docstrings.
 The used docstring style focus on description of the functions and variables, additional context, and examples.

-We use [ruff](https://github.com/astral-sh/ruff) in order to lint and format code.
+The tooling used to maintain style can be found in the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.

 ### CI/CD

 We try to be as close as possible to trunk-based-development and Continuous Delivery.
 For that, the main branch has a pipeline with the following steps:
-- `test`: Run all tests and mypy
+- `test`: Run all tests and pre-commits
 - `build`: Build the docker image and push to [dockerhub](https://hub.docker.com/r/pachovit/echopages)
 - `deploy`: to production